ipa320/cob_calibration/readme.md

-Running Calibration
+Running calibration
 ---

 1. **Collect data**

  start the data collection by calling ```roslaunch cob_calibration_executive collect_robot_calibration_data.launch```.

- This will start all needed Nodes and Services.
-The Robot now moves to the sample positions calculated in step 6 of the configuration.
+ This will start all needed nodes and services.
+The robot now moves to the sample positions calculated in step 6 of the configuration.

  The progress can be seen by ```rostopic echo /calibration/data_collection/progress```.